kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

   3. We get all the benefits of working with Rust's iterators, which are fast, safe, and lazy.
   4. There's a lot of interesting future work on better mixed type support, compile time numbers, and streaming.

-That's all from me; happy holidays!
+That's all from me -- happy holidays!